 We recommend completing this form using a desktop device.

-We aim to respond with the outcome of your application within 7 business days, although this may occasionally take a little longer.
+We aim to respond with the outcome of your application within 5 business days, although this may take a little longer.

 We'll let you know we've received your request and provide any updates by email.

-If you need a quicker response, we’re here to help.
-Please call us on 03457 212 212 – lines are open Monday to Friday, 8am to 6pm, and Saturday and Sunday, 9am to 5pm.
-(Call charges)
+If you need a quicker response, please call us on 03457 212 212.
+Lines are open 8am to 6pm Monday to Friday and 9am to 5pm on Saturdays and Sundays.
+Call charges apply.

-You must read the important documents relevant to your account and save a copy for future reference.
+You must read the pre-contract document relevant to your account and save a copy for future reference.

 Download Current Account (including Everyday Extra) overdraft pre contract information (PDF)